 The paper label can either be composted or recycled.

-When ordered from stockist Well Earth Goods, it will also come directly to your door without plastic—everything is shipped in 100% recyclable paper-based materials (recycled paper tape, recycled envelopes, and recycled labels).
+Not only is your loofah itself plastic-free, but with Package Free Store, it will also come directly to your door without plastic—everything is shipped in 100% recyclable paper-based materials (recycled paper tape, recycled envelopes, and recycled labels) and carbon offset.

 WHY SWITCH TO AN ECO FRIENDLY LOOFAH?